 The Florida Department of Environmental Protection (FDEP) gives notice that it proposes to approve a No Further Action Proposal with Institutional Controls or with Engineering and Institutional Controls and issue a Site Rehabilitation Completion Order with controls for a contaminated site. {PRSR} is seeking this order in reference to FDEP Site ID # {site id #} {facility name, address} and intends to restrict exposure to contamination in the following manner: {describe the type of controls such as land use restrictions, water use restrictions, caps over contaminated soil, etc.}.

-Complete copies of the No Further Action Proposal, the draft restrictive covenant, and the FDEP’s preliminary evaluation are available for public inspection during normal business hours 8:00 a.m. to 5:00 p.m.
+Complete copies of the No Further Action Proposal, the proposed Institutional Control {i.e., a draft restrictive covenant, a local ordinance restricting water use, etc.}, and the FDEP’s preliminary evaluation are available for public inspection during normal business hours 8:00 a.m. to 5:00 p.m.
 Monday through Friday, except legal holidays at FDEP {address of location of documents}.

 Local governments with jurisdiction over the property subject to the Institutional Control, real property owner(s) of any property subject to the Institutional Control, and residents of any property subject to the Institutional Control have 30 days from publication of this notice to provide comments to the FDEP.
 Such comments must be sent to FDEP {name and address of person who should receive comments and person’s email address}.